By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 3. Restart the server.

-4. Test your origin directly to be sure that the caching headers are no longer returned in the response.
+4. Test your origin directly to check that the caching headers are no longer returned in the response.

 5. Run an invalidation on your entire CloudFront distribution to apply the change.